 Wednesday, May 8, 2013, 2:00-3:00 PM ETEvery book has a story.
 Peak behind the scenes…learn the secrets, curiosities, and fun facts about two essential reference series from Gale.
 Register today to reserve your spot in this informative session brought to you by Gale, Cengage Learning.
-Archive now available!
+This archive is no longer available

 Gale Cengage today announced a licensing agreement with the Smithsonian Institution to distribute Smithsonian assets into the library and academic space.
 Though it originally grew out of a public RFP issued by the Smithsonian to digitize its Smithsonian Magazine and Air and Space magazine resources, it has grown into something much more ambitious in scope.